 The children could not ask questions or interact with the “role,” but they could watch the same short “film” several times, as they made notes.

-The second and third videos [coming soon] show extracts from the session at Woodrow School.
+The videos show extracts from the session at Woodrow School.

 Use the menu to go to other pages in this section, or to go to the Teaching Guide